ua9msn/datetime/README.md

 [![Build Status](https://travis-ci.org/ua9msn/datetime.svg?branch=master)](https://travis-ci.org/ua9msn/datetime)

+**Version 2 contains breacking changes.**

 For the demo and docs please visit https://ua9msn.github.io/datetime

 ### What is it
 The jQuery plugin which makes date/time input from text one.
-Inspired by incredible, from user experience point of view, "dateentry" plugin http://keith-wood.name/timeEntry.html
+Inspired by "dateentry" plugin http://keith-wood.name/timeEntry.html

 ### Why is it
 The mentioned above plugin is outdated.
 I tried to use it with a webpack, and failed.